 Conversely, zone blitzes can be run in your zone, as the field to cover is shorter.
 This allows your defensive lineman & defensive ends to cover a shorter field.
 It also closes the windows for the quarterback.

-Five man pressures are the safest because it allows you to drop out 6 pass defenders.
-Although confusing offensive lines by bringing four man pressures and dropping 7 could also work.
+Five-man pressures are the safest because they allow you to drop out 6 pass defenders.
+Although confusing offensive lines by bringing four-man pressures and dropping 7 could also work.

 Learn more about coverages in football below.